 The fuscous-brown desert is torturing me.
-I neither see man nor beast for miles in each direction.
-The cancerous rays of the sun are bouncing off the sand with cankerous heat for which I have no shelter from.
-Maybe the heat is causing my insanity because I see vultures soaring above the skies just waiting to feast on my remains.
+I neither see man nor beast for miles in every direction.
+The harmful rays of the sun are bouncing off the sand with cankerous heat for which I have no shelter from.
+Maybe the heat is causing my insanity because I see vultures soaring above the skies just waiting to feast on my parched remains.

 Crap.
-Lost in the driest most hostile place for life in the planet without water and bike about to fail and all I can think of was.
+Lost in the driest most hostile place for life on the planet without water and bike about to fail, and all I can think of was.

 What a spectacular place!

 I like deserts.
 They’re cool.
 I make a yearly pilgrimage to Death Valley National Park.
 I’m just not fond of the searing heat of the sun.
 I have a particular phobia of meeting my demise dried up like a prune under the desert sun.
 That’s just an agonizing and slow death.
 Heck, I’m scared of raisins.
 So never in my better days would I have ever attempted to traverse the driest place on the planet by bike.
 I visited San Pedro De Atacama intending to explore the Valle De Luna because of its unique landscapes and features.

 The area is so arid that it is devoid of life.
 The environment is very unforgiving.
 It’s like being on one of the very first manned missions on Mars.
 I had every intention of exploring the Atacama with the comfort of a guided tour.
 Guided tours aren’t always my thing, but I don’t like becoming a raisin even more.
 I can enjoy being on Mars with air conditioner, cold drinks, and delicious snacks.